 Design example 3: tornado scenario

 After working through the Tornado Warning design example, it may have occurred to you that it would be handy to be able to save your settings for reuse - or even to store multiple configurations to cover a broad array of situations.
-Communication plan scenarios allow you to do exactly that.
+Workflow scenarios allow you to do exactly that.
 Form senders can then select the scenario that best matches the situation, allowing for quicker and more accurate communication.